Kevinyang2/PigBDMR/README.md

 ## 4. Expected Performance

 The following values summarize the expected PigBDMR performance on the released test setting.
 Results are reported as mean±std over three deterministic seeds: 42, 123, and 2024.
-Feature files are available from the Baidu Netdisk package above; checkpoints are not stored in Git.
+Feature files are available from the Baidu Netdisk package above;

 | Model | G-mAP | 1-tgt | 2-tgt | 3+tgt | mIoU@1 | mR@1 | Short G-mAP | Middle G-mAP | Long G-mAP |
 |---|---:|---:|---:|---:|---:|---:|---:|---:|---:|